isaqb-org/curriculum-data/docs/DraftDataLehrplan.md

 * Know that multiple representations of data can be stored.
 * Data lineage helps to trace the origins of the transformed representations.

-# Data analysis
+# Query and processing

 ## Terms and concepts

-Model, hypothesis, test, prediction, descriptive statistics

 ## Learning goals

-* Types of data analysises (-> Motivation and architectural challenges)
-  * Descriptive
-  * Diagnostic
+* Know different types of query and processing languages and their characteristics:
-  * Predictive
+  * Relational query languages
-  * Prescriptive
+  * Graph query languages
-* exploratory vs confirmatory (Mode) (-> Motivation and architectural challenges)
-* Suitable data representations (references to storage)
-  * structured, semi structured, unstructured
-  * normalized vs denormalized
+  * Other (embedded) domain specific languages like R, matlab.
+* Know examples of query languages, e.g.
-  * multidimensional (star, snowflake)
+  * SQL
-  * time series
+  * MDX
-  * text, binary
+  * R, Julia
-  * File system, Database
+  * Spark
-  * graph
+  * Query generation
+* Know the impact of different data representations on the performance of algorithms and ease of implementation ("impedance mismatch").
 * Processing
   * Batch
   * Micro-Batch
   * Stream
 * As-is vs As-was (Abbildung der Historie: SCD)
 * Indexing, Aggregation, Grouping, Filtering, Pivoting, Windowing, Sorting, Map-Reduce
-* Query languages
-  * SQL
-  * MDX
-  * R, Julia
-  * Spark
-  * Query generation
 * Interactive vs implemented
 * drill down, up, across, slice and dice
 * Roles